kaito47/good_README_generator/README.md

 ## Usage

-In order to use the repo use node.js.
+In order to use the repo: To use this repo, make sure that the dependencies have been installed prior to use.
+Users can then input the relevant information into the command line as prompted.
+Once all fields are complete, an html page will be automatically generated..

 ## License